rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 An evil man is ensnared by the transgression of his lips, but the righteous escapes from trouble. ^1213

-From the fruit of his mouth a man is satisfied with good, and the work of a man’s hand comes back to him. ^1214
+From the fruit of his mouth a man is satisfied with good, and the work of a man's hand comes back to him. ^1214

 The way of a fool is right in his own eyes, but a wise man listens to advice. ^1215